aquarapid/vitess_examples/vtcombo/README.md

 ## General notes

-`vtcombo` combines multiple Vitess components into a single process:
-  * A topo (topology) server.
-In this case a "fake" one, not a real one you would use for production (e.g. `etcd`).
+  * Note that the Vitess topology server used by `vtcombo` is a "fake" one, not a real one you would use for production (e.g. `etcd`).
   This "topology" server is populated by the information you provide in the `topo` file (which is provided to `vtcombo` via the `-proto_topo` parameter).
-  * `vtgate`
-  * `vttablet`
-  * `vtctld`
+While the format of this file might seem like JSON, it is really protobuf text format.
-It exposes the `vtctld` web UI on port `55000` in the above example.
+  * `vtcombo` exposes the `vtctld` web UI on port `55000` in the above example.
   It does not provide/expose the `vtgate` or `vttablet` web UIs.

-All the gRPC functions for both `vtctld` and `vtgate` are exposed on the single gRPC port of `55001` in the above example.
+  * All the gRPC functions for both `vtctld` and `vtgate` are exposed on the single gRPC port of `55001` in the above example.
 You can add exposing the `vttablet` gRPC functions by editing the `-service-map` parameter.

-Lastly, once `vtcombo` is up and running successfully, you should be able to access Vitess (`vtgate`) via port `55306` on `127.0.0.1` using a MySQL client.
+  * Once `vtcombo` is up and running successfully, you should be able to access Vitess (`vtgate`) via port `55306` on `127.0.0.1` using a MySQL client.
 Note that the authentication implementation is configured as `none`;  meaning you can connect with any username/password combination and will be let in.